rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-Site Scripting/Reflected XSS/Introduction.md

 ```
 If another user visits the attacker-supplied URL, the script will execute to open an alert popup containing the website's domain.
 ## Difference with Self XSS
 Self XSS behaves identical to reflected XSS, however it can only be triggered if the victim themselves submits the XSS payload into their browser.
-Delivering such an attack requires
+Delivering such an attack requires social engineering the victim, as such, it is normally considered to be a lame, low-impact issue.